 left-handed NBA players

-8. Chris Mullin
+10. Chris Mullin

 Chris Mullin, one of left-hand NBA players and Hall of Famer, is the eighth-best left-handed NBA player ever.
 This sharpshooter played for two different teams: Golden State Warriors (1985 – 1997) and Indiana Pacers (1997).

-With five All-Star appearances to his name in addition to being on one championship team during the ’80s when he was with Golden State.
-This lefty had a lot going for him!
+With five All-Star appearances to his name in addition to being on one championship team during the ’80s when he was with Golden State; this lefty had a lot going for him!
 However, it wasn’t until later years that he became an elite scorer who made multiple three-point shots each game which is part of why he averaged over 19 PPG six times after turning 30 years old.

 His best season came at age 33 when he scored 25+ points per contest four times while helping lead Golden State to a 51-31 record and their best finish since the 1974 season!